LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/permission-system.md

 </tbody>
 </table>

 You can configure these permissions in Conversational Cloud.
-More info on adding permissions can be found [here](https://knowledge.liveperson.com/admin-settings-permissions-profiles.html),the process is simple:
+More info on adding permissions can be found [here](https://knowledge.liveperson.com/admin-settings-permissions-profiles.html).
+The process is simple:

-* Click on the users tab at the top of the Conversational Cloud UI and then click profiles.
+* Click on the Users tab at the top of the Conversational Cloud UI and then click profiles.
 * Create/Edit a profile and add the relevant FaaS-* permission to it.

 ![FaaSPermissionSystem](img/functions/functions_permission_system.png)